What's an Annotated Bibliography?

 The Publication Manual of the American Psychological Association (APA Manual) is summarized online, and print copies are available on Reserve and at the Research Help Desk at both libraries.
 BF 76.7 P83 2010

-The Chicago Manual of Style also provides an online summary.
+The Chicago Manual of Style online guide will outline the style basics.

 The 8th edition of Kate Turabian's A Manual for Writers of Term Papers, Theses, and Dissertations is in both library Reference collections: LB 2369 T8 2013